Meet our Ducks

 Why is there water in their pen?

 Ducks always need access to fresh water to clean out their bills.
-They need to submerge their bills in a deep bucket or container of water.
+They need to submerge their bills in a deep container of water.
 They need to have access to water even through the night.
 Ducks don't sleep entirely throughout the night.
 They are often found keeping watch.
 You'll find them napping during the day when they feel it's safe.

 Why don't your ducks fly away?